VH-Lab/NDI-matlab/docs/reference/+ndi/session.m.md

     See also LISTENER, EVENT.LISTENER, NDI.SESSION, NOTIFY, DELETE, META.PROPERTY, EVENTS

-Help for ndi.session/addlistener is inherited from superclass HANDLE
+Help for ndi.session/addlistener is inherited from superclass handle

-    Reference page in Doc Center
+    Documentation for ndi.session/addlistener
-       doc ndi.session/addlistener
+       doc handle/addlistener
 ```

 ---